Louis Delétraz: 2015

 In 2015, Delétraz stayed with Josef Kaufmann Racing for a third season, racing a dual campaign in both Eurocup Formula Renault 2.0 and Formula Renault 2.0 NEC.
-He won the Formula Renault NEC while he finished in the top3 in Eurocup Formula Renault 2.0.
+He won the Formula Renault NEC while he finished second in the Eurocup with three victories, narrowly losing the title to Jack Aitken.

 In April 2015, Delétraz was announced as one of the four drivers selected to join the BMW Motorsport Junior Programme for 2015.
-As part of the initiative, he is due to contest three races of the Veranstaltergemeinschaft Langstreckenpokal Nürburgring series (VLN) for the manufacturer.
+As part of the initiative, he contested three races of the Veranstaltergemeinschaft Langstreckenpokal Nürburgring series (VLN) for the manufacturer.

 Formula Renault 3.5 Series/Formula V8 3.5

 Delétraz made his debut in the Formula Renault 3.5 Series at the fifth round of the 2015 season at the Red Bull Ring, driving for the returning Comtec Racing team.

-He graduated to the series full time with Fortec in 2016, finishing runner-up in the standings.
+Delétraz stepped up to the series full-time with Fortec in 2016, being mentored by Formula One driver Romain Grosjean.
+After winning the season opener at Aragón, Delétraz became embroiled in a title battle with experienced single-seater driver Tom Dillmann.
+Delétraz took his second and final win of the campaign in round 4 at Le Castellet, using an undercut to go from third to first.
+The title battle heated up at the penultimate round in Jerez, where Delétraz fell outside the points due to a penalty he received for causing a collision with Dillmann, who retired in the gravel trap.
+Delétraz took the championship lead in race 2 of the weekend, finishing second after being passed by Egor Orudzhev at the start.
+In race 1 of the season finale at Barcelona, Delétraz pressured Dillmann into a mistake and passed him to finish second.
+Delétraz then took pole position for the title decider, but lost four places at the start and got undercut by Dillmann, thereby finishing seven points behind him in the standings.

 GP2 Series

 On 18 November 2016, it was announced that Delétraz would make his debut in the final round of the 2016 season with Carlin.
 He finished 26th in the overall standings with no points.